unform/unform/README.md

 ### Initial data

-_Optional_: Here you can set what the initial data for each field will be, you store the initial field values into a variable and load it in the `Form` using the prop `initialData`.
+_Optional_: Here you can set what the initial data for each field will be: store the initial field values into a variable, and load it in the `Form` with the prop `initialData`.

 ```js
 import React from 'react';